madhusudanbabar/kCompiler/README.md

 This file will be sent to the server over http POST method, where the file will be executed on a docker container and output will be processed and the response will be sent back to the user
   This project is built using Angular framework for user interface / frontend & some material touch is given and express framework ( nodejs) is used for backend processing the data.

-you can get the image from docker hub `docker push krypto9/kcompiler:v2`
+you can get the image from docker hub `docker pull krypto9/kcompiler:v2`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.